KecenYao/NYUForum/README.md

 ## Research Topics
 * (5 points) Integrate user authentication
-I'm going to be using moduels like argon2, passport to achive user authentication
+    * I'm going to be using passport and argon2 to achive user authentication.
+    * My forum will have a login page where users can login with their username and password.
+If the user is not registered, they can register a new account.

 * (5 points) Automated functional testing for all of my routes using Selenium
+    * this will be used to test the functionality of my app
+    * I will be using Selenium to test the functionality of my app.
+I will be testing the login, register, create post, edit post, delete post, like/dislike post, comment on post, search post, etc.

 ## [Link to Initial Main Project File](app.mjs)